masesgroup/KNet/src/documentation/articles/connectSDK.md

+---
+title: Connect SDK of .NET suite for Apache Kafka
+_description: Describes how to use a connector build over KNet Connect SDK of .NET suite for Apache Kafka
+---

 # KNet: Connect SDK

 This is only a quick start guide, many other information related to Apache Kafka Connect can be found at the following link https://kafka.apache.org/documentation/#connect